 Charming.
-That’s the best way I can describe Moto Guzzi’s gorgeous little V7 II Stornello (by the way, we chose the Stornello because this is the only factory built scrambler that comes from Moto Guzzi.
-Guzzi has a V7 Scrambler available in the U.S., but it is a kit special made by dealers based on the V7 and not a machine that comes off the production line in Lake Como, Italy).
+That’s the best way I can describe Moto Guzzi’s gorgeous little V7 II Stornello (by the way, we chose the Stornello because this is the only factory-built scrambler that comes from Moto Guzzi.
+Guzzi has a V7 Scrambler available in the U.S., but it is a kit that is special made by dealers and based on the V7 – not a machine that comes off the production line in Lake Como, Italy).

 It’s lovely when a bike surprises you, even better when it surprises everyone.
-One look at the Stornello and unless you’re clinically dead, you’ll find something to like about it.
-Beautiful design, that smashing Arrow exhaust, the transverse V-twin, excellent ergonomics and decent performance, the Stornello is indeed a bike that every tester here said they’d like to permanently have in their garage.
-And yes, we all looked at each other in shock, afterwards.
+One look at the Stornello and, unless you’re clinically dead, you’ll find something to like about it.
+Beautiful design, that smashing Arrow exhaust, the transverse V-twin, excellent ergonomics and decent performance, the Stornello is, indeed, a bike that every tester here said they’d like to permanently have in their garage.
+And yes, we all looked at each other in shock, afterward.

 Sean Finley The Moto Guzzi surprised me the most in this test.
 The seat is very roomy and plush compared to the other bikes and the relationship between the seat, pegs and handlebars is good for cruising or riding dirt roads.
 The handlebars are the narrowest of the bunch, which felt strange at first coming off the other bikes but felt fine once you got used to it and did not seem to hold it back on the dirt.
 The motor is the least inspiring among the group so if you like a burst of acceleration and rumble on your ride, the Guzzi isn’t for you.
 The high exhaust and overall styling on the Guzzi has an old-school look that is arguably one of the most authentic.